Floorp-Projects/Floorp/remote/doc/Building.md

 RemoteAgent.manifest, moz.build files, and jar.mn.
 All the JS modules (files ending with `.jsm`) are symlinked into the build and can be changed without rebuilding.
-The remote agent’s startup code found under remote/startup/ is written in Rust and requires rebuilds when changed.
+The Remote Agent’s startup code found under remote/components/rust/ is written in Rust and requires rebuilds when changed.

-You may also opt out of building the remote agent entirely by setting the `--disable-cdp` build flag in your [mozconfig]:
+You may also opt out of building all the WebDriver specific components ([Marionette], and the Remote Agent) by setting the following flag in your [mozconfig]:

-	ac_add_options --disable-cdp
+    ac_add_options --disable-webdriver

 Artifact mode
 -------------

-You may also use [artifact builds] when working on the remote agent.
+You may also use [artifact builds] when working on the Remote Agent.
 This fast build mode downloads pre-built components from the Mozilla build servers, rendering local compilation unnecessary.
 To use them, place this in your [mozconfig]: